 Integrated Agricultural Impact Assessment System

-Agriculture is entering a critical period with regard to climate change, crop stress and potential related impact to crop productivity.
+Agriculture is entering a critical period with regard to climate change, crop stress, and potential related impacts to crop productivity.
 Decision makers need reliable and relevant crop yield and economic assessment tools.
 The objective of this UVMRP program component is to develop an Integrated Agricultural Impact Assessment System.
-This system will couple the Earth's climate, ultraviolet-visible solar radiation and comprehensive crop growth models, as well as assimilating satellite and in situ observations to study climate-crop interactions and related economic impacts stemming from crop response to a wide range of stressors, including temperature, moisture, nutrient, UV radiation, CO2 concentration, aerosols and other air pollutants.
+This system will couple the Earth's climate, ultraviolet-visible solar radiation, and comprehensive crop growth models, and assimilating satellite and in situ observations to study climate-crop interactions and related economic impacts stemming from crop responses to a wide range of stressors.
+Common stressors include temperature, moisture, nutrients, UV radiation, CO2 concentration, aerosols and other air pollutants.
 Please click on the above Agricultural Impact for more information.

 UV-B Monitoring Network

-High energy ultraviolet solar radiation can significantly damage plants, crops, animals, and ecosystems, alone or in combination with other environmental stress factors such as temperature and moisture.
-To address these concerns, in 1992 the USDA established the UV-B Monitoring and Research Program at Colorado State University to provide cost-effective monitoring of UV-B levels over wide geographic areas of the United States.
-The program's primary objective is continued operation of the national network of UV-B monitoring instruments to deliver high quality data, data products, and services in support of agricultural research describing the geographic distribution of UV-B solar irradiance, effects of increased or diminished UV-B on crops, native and invasive plants, and animals, and to facilitate the use of these measurements directly or as input to climate and crop models.
+High-energy ultraviolet solar radiation can significantly damage plants, crops, animals, and ecosystems, alone or in combination with other environmental stress factors such as temperature and moisture.
+To address these concerns, in 1992, the USDA established the UV-B Monitoring and Research Program at Colorado State University to provide cost-effective monitoring of UV-B levels across the United States.
+The program's primary objective is continued operation of the national network of UV-B monitoring instruments to deliver high-quality data, data products, and services in support of agricultural research.
+In particular, we quantify the geographic distribution of UV-B solar irradiance; the effects of increased or diminished UV-B on crops, native and invasive plants, and animals; and facilitate the use of these measurements directly, or as inputs to climate and crop models.

-The data is collected automatically every night, processed for quality control, and made available on this web site, typically within one day of its collection.
-Most data is available back through 1997, with some additional data available back to 1993.
+These data are collected automatically every night, processed for quality control, and made available on this web site, typically within one day of its collection.
+Most data are available back through 1997, with some additional data available back to 1993.
 Please click on the above Monitoring Network for information about our locations and instruments.
 Please click on the above Data Download for our data and data products.